TrustLens helps businesses monitor reviews, track brand mentions, and automate customer engagement across review and social platforms.

 Sequencing early value under onboarding constraints

-This approach prioritized momentum and clarity over completeness, while allowing accuracy to compound over time.
+This prioritized momentum and clarity over completeness, while allowing accuracy to compound over time as more data sources connected.

 /Early System Behavior